 Ellen worked in local-authority social work.
 Her specialism was mental health in a range of practitioner and managerial roles.
 Latterly she was a Strategic Planning and Commissioning Officer for the Joint Lothian Mental Health Programme working collaboratively in a local authority, NHS, and third sector context.
 She retains an interest in organisational development themes, and how they dovetail with human relation principles and practice.

 Lesley Boyd (Treasurer)

 Lesley worked as an occupational therapist in mental health services before progressing to a career in general management in the health service.
 This latterly included tackling health inequalities as a national priority requiring effective collaboration with service users and partners from a variety of agencies in the statutory, voluntary and private sector.
-She maintains a long-term interest in human relations work and in understanding the processes which impact on the effectiveness of working at an individual, group and organisational levels.
+She maintains a long-term interest in human relations work and in increasing understanding of the processes which impact on the effectiveness of working at an individual, group and organisational levels.
 She recently managed a Sutherland Trust organisational consultancy project in the public sector.

-Eilish Garland Munro
+Eilish Garland Munro (Secretary)

 Eilish has teaching, lecturing, coaching and mediation experience as a trained teacher, qualified mediator, psychodynamic counsellor and executive coach.
 She was formerly a senior manager in City of Edinburgh Council with responsibility for conflict resolution services across all education sectors.
 She now works as an independent consultant.
 She is involved in staff training, executive coaching and mediation services in the private, public and voluntary sectors and as a mediator in the Sheriff Court Edinburgh.